Iwájú: Music

 Ré Olunuga had recorded the score for the series by January 2024.
 The soundtrack, which includes authentic African-influenced music, was released on March 1, 2024, two days after the series premiere.

 Themes

 Iwájú explores themes of inequality and class divide, which director and Kugali co-founder Ziki Nelson described as "the everyday reality of life in Nigeria and other parts of the world".
 It also explores how those issues affect everyday society, as well as "challenging the status quo".
 Nelson also described the show as about "inspiration, or aspiration and desire, to try and engineer society for living in a more positive way".
 Ibrahim also argued that the series represents a "personal childhood dream of mine to tell my story and that of my people".

 Release

 Iwájú was originally set to debut in 2022, exclusively on Disney's streaming service, Disney+.
 The series was later delayed to 2023, before ultimately being delayed to February 28, 2024.
+The show made its linear debut on February 2, 2026 on Disney Channel, with Disney XD following shortly thereafter.
+It also aired in 2024 on Disney Channel Africa, due to the Disney+ service not being launched in the region at that time.